mrkjdy/website/static/posts/pattern-matching.md

 // ...
 ```

-One way to improve the readability is to just use `if` statements:
+One way to improve the readability slightly is to just use `if` statements:

 ```c
 // ...